FreQUENTLY Asked Questions

 Are all members Quakers?

 No; the number has varied over time.
-Currently two of our six residents are Friends.
+Currently two of our residents are Friends.

 Does the house host outside groups?

-We sometimes hold events here that our residents are involved in — book groups, potlucks, committee meetings, writing workshops, singing groups, etc.
+Often!
+We enjoy holding events here that our residents are involved in — book groups, potlucks, committee meetings, writing workshops, singing groups, etc.

 Do you ever have people live with you short-term?